leartbllacaku/ProgWWW_23_Gr8/README.md

-Website project with frontend technologies including HTML & CSS and JavaScript, in the framework of the WWW subject in the 5th semester# WWW-Project
+A project that focuses on designing and developing a website within frontend technologies including HTML & CSS and JavaScript, for 5th semester subject WWW..# WWW-Project